botaul/botmaster/README.md

 # twitter_autobase
 Twitter bot that can reads your DMs, then tweets like Twitter autobase.
 This project is a recode from https://github.com/ydhnwb/autodm_base with many improvements and fixed bugs.
 I know this bot is not perfect yet, so issues and pull requests are welcome.
-Feel free to contact me on Twitter if you have any questions.

-## New Features & Fixed Bug
+## New Features & Fixed Bugs
 - Wait ratelimit with tweepy
 - Added muted words
 - Only follower that can sends menfess